A new platform for documentation and tutorials is launching soon.

 Terraform Cloud's private registry works similarly to the public Terraform Registry and helps you share Terraform providers and Terraform modules across your organization.
-It includes support for versioning, a searchable list of available providers and modules, and a configuration designer to help you build new workspaces faster.
+It includes support for versioning and a searchable list of available providers and modules.

-Hands-on: Try the Add Public Providers and Modules to your Private Registry tutorial and Share Modules in the Private Registry tutorials on HashiCorp Learn.
+Hands-on: Try the Add Public Providers and Modules to your Private Registry tutorial and Share Modules in the Private Registry tutorials.

 »Public Providers and Modules